NoelSaludo/StudyVault-Access-Books-Papers-and-More/README.md

     to reduce redundancy.
 - **Polymorphism**

-    Classes that inherits overrides the `toString()` method to suite the objects String conversion.
+    Classes that inherits overrides the `toString()` method to suite the objects string conversion.
     The classes will have different output when being printed thanks to this principle.
 - **Abstraction**